angie0120/AWS-IAM-user-lists-with-Ollama-NIST-AI/README.md

 ### What is Ollama?

-Ollama is a engine that lets you run AI models locally on your own computer.
+Ollama is an engine that lets you run AI models locally on your own computer.
 Instead of sending data to a cloud AI service, Ollama loads the model directly onto your machine and runs everything privately and securely.

 When you type a question into Ollama, the AI model responds instantly (similar to ChatGPT), but all processing happens on your device.